TheLocehiliosan/yadm/yadm.md

        The yadm encrypt command will find all files matching the patterns, and prompt for a password.
 Once a  password  has  confirmed,  the  matching files  will  be encrypted and saved as $HOME/.local/share/yadm/archive.
-       The "encrypt" and "archive" files should be added to the  yadm  reposi- tory so they are available across multiple systems.
+       The "encrypt" and "archive" files should be added to the  yadm  reposi‐ tory so they are available across multiple systems.

        To decrypt these files later, or on another system run yadm decrypt and